-In the internal synchronization mode (Monosync and Bisync), these pins act as outputs that are active during the part of the receive clock (RxC) cycle in which sync characters are recognized.
-The sync condition is not latched, so these outputs are active each time a sync pattern is recognized, regardless of character boundaries.
+In the internal synchronization mode (Monosync and Bisync) these pins act as outputs that are active during the part of the receive clock (RxC) cycle in which sync characters are recognized.
+The sync condition is not latched so these outputs are active each time a sync pattern is recognized, regardless of character boundaries.

-In the Z80 SIO/2 bonding option, SYNCB is omitted.
+In the Z80 SIO-2 bonding option, SYNCB is omitted.
+TxCB.
+Transmitter Clocks (Inputs).
+In asynchronous modes, the Transmitter Clocks may be 1, 16, 32 or 64 times the data rate; however, the clock multiplier for the transmitted and the receiver must be the same.
+The Transmit Clock inputs are Schmitt-trigger buffered for relaxed rise- and fall-time requirements (no noise level margin is specified).

-TxCA, TxCB.
-Transmitter Clocks (inputs).
-In asynchronous modes, the Transmitter Clocks may be 1, 16, 32, or 64 times the data rate; however, the clock multiplier must be the same for the transmitter and the receiver.
-The Transmit Clock inputs are Schmitt-trigger buffered for relaxed rise- and fall-time requirements; no noise level margin is specified.
 Transmitter Clocks may be driven by the Z80 CTC Counter Timer Circuit for programmable baud rate generation.

-In the Z80 SIO/0 bonding option, $\overline{\text{TxCB}}$ is bonded together with $\overline{\text{RxCB}}$.
+In the Z80 SIQ-0 bonding option, $\overline{\text{TxCB}}$ is bonded together with RxCB.

-TxDB.
-Transmit Data (outputs, active High).
+TxDA, TxDB.
+Transmitt Data (Outputs, Active High).
 Serial data at TTL levels.
 TxD changes from the falling edge of TxC.

 W/RDYA, W/RDYB.
-Wait/Ready (outputs, open drain when programmed for Wait function; driven High and Low when programmed for Ready function).
+Wait/Ready A, Wait/Ready B (Outputs, Open Drain when Programmed for Wait function, driven High and Low when programmed for Ready function).
 These dual-purpose outputs may be programmed as Ready lines for a DMA controller or as Wait lines that synchronize the CPU to the SIO data rate.
 The reset state is open drain.